The Ethical Self, Community and State

 How the ethical self performs in the public domain, whether in face to face or virtual interactions, is one key theme of the project.
 In one journal article, I look at the construction and performance of gendered identity on social media [audio paper: video and podcast].
 The analysis suggests that gender can be constructed through the subjects’ participation in the post-feminist masquerade, through which their gendered identity is defined in relation to a hegemonic masculine ideal.
 This situates social media posts within a space characterized through the ambivalent and appropriative treatment of feminism, and further coiled within a tension and resistance between, and within, feminist and post-feminist discourses.
-In another study, I examine the utility of online political humor (egao) in China [audio paper: video and podcast], with notable attention to dispelling received wisdom that egao is simply a form of resistance, and/or a reaction to state control.
+In another study, I examine the utility of online political humor (egao) in China [audio paper: video and podcast] [public talk: powerpoint], with notable attention to dispelling received wisdom that egao is simply a form of resistance, and/or a reaction to state control.
 I discuss the notion that the networked practices of netizens have a formative relationship with their perceptions of, and interactions with, egao.
 Moreover, the connectivity netizens feel from engaging in egao often supersedes its content in terms of value to cyber culture.
-This study is inspired by another paper looking at Maoist-era thought reform tactics designed to foster emotional control and political trust.
+This study is inspired by another study looking at Maoist-era thought reform tactics designed to foster emotional control and political trust.

 Finally, I marry international legal jurisprudence and international relations theory to analytically dissect regional peremptory norms in international affairs.
 I carefully illustrate how a regional set of norms can be reconstituted as a regional jus cogens, and can assist in accomplishing certain political tasks that are deemed acceptable within a specific time-period by a group of nation-states.
 Coiled in this positivistic, pragmatic construction, the implications for the existence, and practice of regional jus cogens is considered; with notable attention on its effects on sovereign equality and the promotion of differential treatment in international affairs.
 The paper was the recipient of the Society for the Study of Social Problems’ Law and Society Division Alfred R. Lindesmith Award.